-Lil Nas X went from releasing music independently to winning six Grammys.
-Here’s how the “Old Town Road” singer leveraged Twitter, TikTok, Youtube and Instagram in his rise to fame.
+Lil Nas X went from independently releasing music to winning six Grammys.
+Here's how the "Old Town Road" singer leveraged Twitter, TikTok, YouTube, and Instagram in his rise to global fame.

 In Artist Deep-Dive we unpack the rise and success of notable artists in the music industry, specifically focusing on their marketing techniques and branding.